KozGrachev/Viral/README.md

 <code><img height="500" alt="Viral Logo" src="https://github.com/Bobik808/Viral/blob/main/assets/misinfospreading.PNG"></code>

+ The game if an adaptation of the the popular boardgame "Pandemic", "Hot-zone North America" version, created by zmangames.

 The MVP of the game (featured screenshots), including design of all assets, was build in **10 days** by the wonderful people featured below
 🦸‍♀️🦸‍♂️🦸‍♂️🦸‍♂️🦸‍♂️🦸‍♂️